 - Clean the pumpkin with a clean cloth.

-- Place the pumpkin on the stovetop over medium heat, allow it to cook until soft enough that you would be able to poke through with a fork or sharp object easily.
-This will take approximately 20 minutes depending on how large the chunks are but don't leave them unattended because they could burn quickly if left alone!
+- Place the pumpkin on the stovetop over medium heat, and allow it to cook until soft enough that you can easily poke through with a fork or sharp object.
+This will take approximately 20 minutes, depending on how large the chunks are but don't leave them unattended because they could burn quickly if left alone!
 Once cooked thoroughly, remove from the heat source and set aside until cooled entirely before eating/serving/adding additional ingredients, which might cause them to heat up again.

 Homemade pumpkin puree